Course Outline

 Goal:

-To provide you with an opportunity to demonstrate your knowledge of the drug development process, from preclinical testing through to regulatory approval.
+To provide you with an opportunity to demonstrate your knowledge of clinical trials, from drug discovery and preclinical testing through to regulatory approval.

 Product: Quiz/zes